 Can winemakers skip animal byproducts to make wine?

-Others may use different types of fining agents, like bentonite (a clay) to clarify their wines, or they may use cold stabilization or filtering processes to remove sediment.
+Others may use different types of fining agents, like bentonite (a clay) to clarify their wines.
+Or, they may use cold stabilization or filtering processes to remove sediment.

 Are vegan wines better?